codyfeldhaus/bravo-week-1/functions-lab/functions-lab.md

 ## Extended Lab Assignment: Advanced Functions in JavaScript

 ### Task 8: Book Availability
-* Write a function called `toggleAvailability` which takes an ISBN number as an argument and changes the `availability` status of the corresponding book in the collection.
+* Write a function called `toggleAvailability` which takes a Book ID number as an argument and changes the `availability` status of the corresponding book in the collection.

 ### Task 9: Multiple Copies